mylesmaxie0/mylesmaxie0/README.md

 # Hi, I'm Myles

-**Computing Student | Aspiring Network Engineer**
+**Computing Student at the University of West Georgia | Aspiring Network Engineer**

-I'm passionate about designing, automating, and securing modern network infrastructures.
+ I’m passionate about creating and securing efficient network systems.
+I’m currently seeking an internship opportunity where I can apply my technical knowledge, learn from industry professionals, and contribute to impactful networking solutions.

 ## Projects